US hits debt ceiling, prompting Treasury to take extraordinary measures

 Treasury will start using two extraordinary measures to allow it to temporarily continue financing the federal government's operations, Yellen wrote on Thursday.
 They are mainly behind-the-scenes accounting maneuvers.

-The agency anticipates beginning to sell existing investments and suspending reinvestments of the Civil Service Retirement and Disability Fund and the Postal Service Retiree Health Benefits Fund.
+As part of the debt issuance suspension period, the agency will begin to sell existing investments and suspending reinvestments of the Civil Service Retirement and Disability Fund and the Postal Service Retiree Health Benefits Fund.
 Also, it will suspend the reinvestment of a government securities fund of the Federal Employees Retirement System Thrift Savings Plan.

 These funds are invested in special-issue Treasury securities, which count against the debt limit.
 Treasury's actions would reduce the amount of outstanding debt subject to the limit and temporarily allow it to continue paying the government's bills on time and in full.

-No retirees will be affected, and the funds will be made whole once the impasse ends.
+No federal retirees or employees will be affected, and the funds will be made whole once the impasse ends, Yellen wrote.

 What Republicans are discussing